 Because they are very organized, INFJs tend to have a difficult time adapting to change.
 INTPs are naturally gifted at processing new situations, however, and can help learn to embrace the positives of an experience.
 INFJs are likely to adjust well, once they have an opportunity to reorient their thinking.

-INFJs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and INFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFJs should avoid pushing INTPs into emotional situations; INFJs should communicate more logically or wait for a good time to address these issues.

-INFJs and INTPs can encourage and motivate each other in their personal and professional lives.
+INTP and INFJ types can encourage and motivate each other in their personal and professional lives.